 "When blood vessels are healthy, these two measurements should be similar," he adds.
 "If there is a large discrepancy in the measurements and the ankle pressure number is low, it can indicate a narrowing or blockage in the leg arteries."

 It may seem counterintuitive, but walking and exercise are key to controlling PAD and easing pain.

-A recent study published in the Journal of Vascular Surgery found that home exercise programs can significantly improve walking ability in PAD patients.
+A recent review of prior studies found that walking can significantly improve walking ability in PAD patients, particularly supervised walking programs.